supercorp-ai/computer-use-mcp/README.md

 ## Features

 - Supports the standard computer-use action set (click, double-click, drag, keypress, move, screenshot, scroll, type, wait).
-- Returns `computer_call_output` payloads with a resolvable screenshot URL for each tool invocation.
+- Returns `computer_call_output` payloads with a screenshot embedded as a `data:image/png;base64,...` URI for each tool invocation.
 - Provides `start_stream`, `get_stream`, and `stop_stream` tools for HLS video previews of the current session.
 - Works over stdio, SSE, or streamable HTTP transports.
-- Configurable viewport size, default URL, and multi-session routing via HTTP headers.
+- Configurable viewport size, default URL, and multiple transport modes.
 - Optional `/preview` page (enable with `--enablePreview`) to paste an HLS stream URL and watch the live browser.
 - Serves a local `/blank` page that guarantees capture-friendly content before the agent navigates elsewhere.
 - Powered by Xvfb + ffmpeg so the stream shows the full Chrome window (address bar, tabs, etc.).